toocer/ArchInstall-script/README.md

 /boot | 127 Mb |
 Swap | 2 Gb | Not optional
 * / | Remaining |

+### Packages installed ###

+* yaourt _useful tool_
+* package-query
+* customizepkg
+* base
+* grub
+* dialog
+* openssh _also started after installation_

+When you get the question: _Do you whant to install XFCE?_ you ar not forced to do so, it is optional.
+If you do choose to installl XFCE, the following additional packages will also be installed:

+* xorg
+* xfce4
+* xfce4-goodies
+* lightdm-gtk2-greeter

+If you've selected to install XFCE you will get another question: _Do you whant to enable lightdm?_ It's the Light Desktop Manager, without it you only get the console.

 ### NOTES ###
 It's highly recommended to make a test run on a virtual machine **before** you execute this script on a live machine.
 The default script behaviour is set to using the entire disk.